F5Networks/f5-common-python/CONTRIBUTING.md

 TODO: What do we want in our bug reports and an example?

 ### Feature Requests and Enhancements
-TODO: What do we want in our bug reports and an example?
+TODO: What do we want in our feature requests and an example?

 ## Pull Requests
 If you are submitting a pull request you need to make sure that you have done a few things first.